samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 * Precise onset time = 1
 * Use of AF anticoagulents = 0

-We then vared the following features in turn, keeping all other features the same as the base patient:
+We then varied the following features in turn, keeping all other features the same as the base patient:

 * NIHSS = 0-40
 * Prior disability level = 0-5